o3de/o3de.org/content/docs/userguide/ios-game-building.md

+description: ' Configure and build an iOS game application using the &ALY; build tools. '
+slug: ios-game-building
+title: Building Your iOS App
+---
 # Building Your iOS App<a name="ios-game-building"></a>

 Set up your build environment and build an app that can run on an iOS device\.